LLMs Are In-Context Bandit Reinforcement Learners: In-context Reinforcement Learning

 \section{In-context Reinforcement Learning}

-ICL operates by providing a model with correct demonstrations of a task.
-A demonstration includes an input (e.g., \textit{What is the best football club in Europe?}) and its corresponding correct output (e.g., \textit{AC Milan}).
-In its reliance on gold-standard labels, ICL follows the common supervised learning paradigm, although without any change in the model parameters.
+ICL~\citep{brown2020language} operates by providing a model with annotated demonstrations of a task.
+A demonstration includes an input (e.g., \textit{What is the best football club in Europe?}) and its corresponding annotated output (e.g., \textit{AC Milan}).
+ICL's reliance on pre-existing gold-standard labeled data follows the common supervised learning paradigm, although without any change in the model parameters.

-However, in-context learning could also be performed differently.
-Instead of providing models with correct demonstrations, the model could first try to guess answers, then observe the outcomes (i.e., rewards) of its predictions, and eventually learn from these signals, in an online learning setting, all within the context.
-This alternative way of learning in context follows the reinforcement learning paradigm~\cite[RL;][]{sutton2018reinforcement}, where models learn by reinforcing good behaviors and suppressing bad choices.
+ICRL follows the reinforcement learning paradigm~\citep{sutton2018reinforcement}, where models learn by reinforcing their own good behaviors and suppressing their own bad choices.
+Instead of providing models with correct demonstrations, the model generates an output given an input, then observe the outcome (i.e., reward) of its prediction.
+It learns from the reward signals, in an online learning setting, all within the context (i.e., without parameter updates).
+In this study we focus on a contextual bandit RL scenario, a restricted variant of RL, where the length of each episode is one step.